Model answers for Cambridge IELTS Book 15 Task 1 Academic Reports. Written by Mike Wattie, IELTS examiner and author.

 The chart below shows the results survey about people’s coffee and tea buying and drinking habits in five Australian cities.

 The bar chart shows percentages from a study of residents who purchased coffee and tea, in five metropolitan areas of Australia, within the last four weeks.
 Overall, the highest percentages of purchasers were for coffee and tea bought in coffee stores, followed by instant coffee, and then fresh coffee.

 Looking first at consumers of tea or coffee at cafes, the highest proportions were in Sydney, Melbourne and Hobart, which all recorded a little over 60%.
-This was followed by just under 55% in Brisbane, and then approximately 50% In Adelaide, which was the only city where this category was not the highest.
+This was followed by just over 55% in Brisbane, and then approximately 50% In Adelaide, which was the only city where this category was not the highest.